 Surprisingly, she accepted and our 2-year romance provided me many lessons about how not to treat someone in a relationship.
 I thank my lucky stars that she wasn’t experienced enough to notice.

 Now with a chance to start fresh in a new school, here I am awarded an opportunity to play Lady’s Man.
 Sadly, I hadn’t a clue how that was done.
 I tried to be cool, but my biggest fear was that she’d figure out what a putz I was and bolt.
 I was so determined to do nothing wrong, that I mostly did nothing, period.
 We were boyfriend and girlfriend for over 3 months, without ever having kissed... not once, not so much as a peck.
-Oh, we’d walk down the hall, holding hands, or with arms around each other, but at the end of the day, we’d walk out to the bus, and I’d be dying to sweep her into my arms and plant one on her.
+We’d walk down the hall, holding hands, or with arms around each other, but at the end of the day, we’d walk out to the bus, and I’d be dying to sweep her into my arms and plant one on her.
 But we’d just kind of look into each other’s eyes, say goodbye, and let our hands slowly part as we walked away to our respective buses.

 I desperately wanted to kiss her, but the “moron” part of my brain kept telling me that she wouldn’t feel the same way.
-I couldn’t accept that someone that fine was interested in me
+I couldn’t accept that someone that fine was interested in me.

-Eventually, after months of torment, (and I can look it up, I have it chronicled in painful detail in my 10th grade journal) I brought up the subject.
+Eventually, after months of torment, (and I can look it up, I have it chronicled in painful detail in my 10th-grade journal) I brought up the subject.
 I basically asked for permission… hell, I did all but produce a graph and pie chart to back my case.
-She was totally receptive, so in the back of my mind, I was telling myself, “Nice going, jagoff… you just wasted 3 months that you could have been sucking face with your hot girlfriend!
+She was totally receptive, so in the back of my mind, I was telling myself, “Nice going jagoff… you just wasted 3 months that you could have been sucking face with your hot girlfriend!”

 Eventually, kissing became a regular event…hell, we practically OD’d on it.
-It wasn’t long before we were holding feverish make out sessions, where I would spend hours kissing her, and plotting how I might “accidentally” brush the back of my hand across one of her boobs.
+It wasn’t long before we were holding feverish make-out sessions, where I would spend hours kissing her, and plotting how I might “accidentally” brush the back of my hand across one of her boobs.
 (Yes, I had “taking it slow” down to an art form)

 Take 2: